Pay As You Earn (PAYE) vs. Income-Based Repayment (IBR) Plans

 Pros of PAYE

 Lower monthly payments.
 PAYE caps monthly payments at 10% of your discretionary income.
 Your monthly payments will never exceed the amount you would have otherwise paid with a standard 10-year repayment plan.
-Loan forgiveness after 20 years.
-Once you’ve made payments on your loan for 20 years, your remaining balance will be forgiven.
 Spousal income is excluded from the income calculation.
 If you’re married and choose to file your taxes separately, your spouse’s income isn’t accounted for when determining your loan payment.
 This way, if your spouse makes more than you, it won’t hurt your chances of qualifying for PAYE.
 Still, it can be smart to speak with a tax professional to ensure filing separately is the way to go.
-Assistance with interest.
-If you no longer qualify for the plan, the amount of unpaid interest that can be re-added is capped at 10% of your original balance.
-However, this benefit won’t apply if you leave the plan.
+Payments can count toward loan forgiveness if you switch to the IBR plan: Due to legal challenges, ED is no longer processing loan forgiveness at the end of the PAYE plan.
+However, your payments on PAYE can count toward forgiveness if you change to IBR.

 Cons of PAYE